lianqiw/maos/docs/20_compile.md

 ```
 cd ~/work/maos
-mkdir comp_optim && cd comp_optim
+mkdir comp/optim && cd comp/optim
 $src_dir/configure
-make -j4 #this will compile using 4 threads.
+make #this will compile using multiple threads.
 ```

 For clusters that use job management tools, disable the built-in scheduler by using